Signals intelligence: Development in World War I

-Over the course of the First World War, the new method of signals intelligence reached maturity.
-Failure to properly protect its communications fatally compromised the Russian Army in its advance early in World War I and led to their disastrous defeat by the Germans under Ludendorff and Hindenburg at the Battle of Tannenberg.
+Over the course of the First World War, a new method of signals intelligence reached maturity.
+Russia's failure to properly protect its communications fatally compromised the Russian Army's advance early in World War I and led to their disastrous defeat by the Germans under Ludendorff and Hindenburg at the Battle of Tannenberg.
 In 1918, French intercept personnel captured a message written in the new ADFGVX cipher, which was cryptanalyzed by Georges Painvin.
 This gave the Allies advance warning of the German 1918 Spring Offensive.

-The British in particular built up great expertise in the newly emerging field of signals intelligence and codebreaking (synonymous with cryptanalysis).
+The British in particular, built up great expertise in the newly emerging field of signals intelligence and codebreaking (synonymous with cryptanalysis).
 On the declaration of war, Britain cut all German undersea cables.
-This forced the Germans to use either a telegraph line that connected through the British network and could be tapped, or through radio which the British could then intercept.
+This forced the Germans to communicate exclusively via either (A) a telegraph line that connected through the British network and thus could be tapped; or (B) through radio which the British could then intercept.
 Rear Admiral Henry Oliver appointed Sir Alfred Ewing to establish an interception and decryption service at the Admiralty; Room 40.
 An interception service known as 'Y' service, together with the post office and Marconi stations, grew rapidly to the point where the British could intercept almost all official German messages.

 The German fleet was in the habit each day of wirelessing the exact position of each ship and giving regular position reports when at sea.
 It was possible to build up a precise picture of the normal operation of the High Seas Fleet, to infer from the routes they chose where defensive minefields had been placed and where it was safe for ships to operate.
-Whenever a change to the normal pattern was seen, it immediately signalled that some operation was about to take place and a warning could be given.
+Whenever a change to the normal pattern was seen, it immediately signalled that some operation was about to take place, and a warning could be given.
 Detailed information about submarine movements was also available.